Table of Contents

 - Senate Treaty Documents (Congress.gov)

 Treaties submitted to the Senate for ratification are first published as Senate Treaty Documents.
-In addition to the full text of a treaty, letters of transmittal from the president and the secretary of state are included, along with other supporting or explanatory documentation.
+In addition to the full text of a treaty, a Senate Treaty Document also may include letters of transmittal from the president and the secretary of state, along with other supporting or explanatory documentation.
 Congress.gov has all Senate Treaty Documents from 1975-present, as well as selected treaty documents from 1949-1974.
 Search by keyword or by document number.
 Or use the filters on the left to browse by congress number.
 Note: The record for each treaty document on Congress.gov provides a summary of all Senate actions taken to date with respect to the treaty in question.

 Entry Into Force, Declarations, Reservations & Subsequent Amendments (Protocols)

 - Treaties in Force (TIF)

-To determine whether or not a treaty or agreement has entered into force for the U.S., consult the most recent 2020 edition of TIF, which is available for download from the State Department website.
+To determine whether or not a treaty or agreement has entered into force for the U.S., consult the most recent 2020 edition of TIF and the 2022 supplement to the 2020 edition, which are available for download from the State Department website.
 Multilateral treaties are arranged alphabetically by subject in Section 2 of TIF.

 For each multilateral treaty, TIF provides the date of entry into force for the treaty and the date of entry into force for the U.S., as well as a link to the depositary for the treaty.
 Follow the link to the depositary website to find out which other countries are parties to the treaty and whether the U.S. or other parties ratified the treaty subject to any declarations or reservations.
 TIF also provides information about subsequent amendments made to treaties already in force.